phnx-im/docs/src/functional_requirements.md

 * Message retrieval: Clients MUST be able to fetch messages queued by the homeserver.
 * Client authentication: Clients MUST be able to verify the authenticity of MLS leaf [Credentials](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#name-credentials) of clients with which it shares a group (this implies at least partially fulfilling the [Authentication Service](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-authentication-service) role).
 * KeyPackage publishing: Clients MUST be able to publish [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) (this implies the ["key retrieval"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-key-retrieval) requirement).
 When a client publishes new KeyPackages, the homeserver MUST delete all remaining previously uploaded KeyPackages of that client.
-* Notification configuration: Clients SHOULD be able to configure notification settings of groups of which it is a member.

 ### Functional Requirements for Federated Homeservers